distromax/distromax/README.md

 Deep experience working with industrial companies, understanding the unique challenges of production environments and developing tailored technical solutions.

 🛠️ **Developer Environments**
-Expert in building and optimizing developer tooling, CI/CD pipelines, and infrastructure that empowers teams to deliver quality software faster.
+Expert in building and optimizing infrastructure that empowers teams to deliver quality software.

 ---